andrewslifkin/obsidian-notion-import/README.md

 ### Automatic Import
 Enable "Auto Import" in settings and set your desired interval.
 The plugin will automatically check for updates and import new entries.

+### Multiple Databases
+- When one or more connections are configured, imports will run for each mapping sequentially (to respect Notion rate limits).
+- The destination folder for each mapping will be created automatically if it does not exist.
+- Manual imports and auto-imports apply to all configured mappings.
+- You can add, edit, or remove mappings in Settings → Notion Importer → Connections.

 ### Bidirectional Sync
 Enable "Bidirectional Sync" in the settings to: